4 Best Bangkok Floating Markets (Plus a Free Shuttle Most Tourists Miss)

 Wat Saphan Floating Market: Quietest Option

-Last stop – and it’s a peaceful one!
-Wat Saphan sits next to a beautiful temple (that’s what the ‘Wat’ part means), and you’ll often spot locals making their morning offerings.
-The whole place has a much calmer vibe than our previous stops.
+Wat Saphan sits next to a working temple and you’ll often see locals making their morning offerings.
+The whole place has a much calmer vibe than the previous stops.

 If the other markets feel too busy, this is your escape – fewer crowds, peaceful temple atmosphere, and still great food.